Freight Shipping from Laredo to Miami

 How much does it cost to ship freight from Laredo to Miami?

-Full truckload (FTL) rates from Laredo, TX to Miami, FL currently range from $3,348-$4,126 for a standard dry van load over the 1,557-mile route.
+Full truckload (FTL) rates from Laredo, TX to Miami, FL currently range $3,348-$4,126 (roughly $2.18-$2.66 per mile over 1,557 miles).
 LTL shipments typically cost $1,056-$1,723 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to Miami?